rstein66/rstein66.github.io/_projects/udl-rest-lesson.md

 - Recognize that rest is an act of resistance for Black people.

-<div class="footnote"><a name="exhibition-footnote"><sup>[1]</sup></a> The exhibition was curated by the Center for Black Visual Culture at New York University.
+<div class="subnote"><a name="exhibition-subnote"><sup>[1]</sup></a> The exhibition was curated by the Center for Black Visual Culture at New York University.
 It focused on how Black people's “rest is resistance.”
 It ran from September to October 2023.
 In this imagined lesson plan, the exhibition is current.</div>

 ### Materials